arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 04.19.16
+"Brutalist" is a type of architecture.
+That is, Brutalist architecture is characterized by its "ruggedness and lack of concern to look comfortable or easy" (Wikipedia).

 ### 04.18.16
 To pasteurize something (milk, cheese, some other food) is simply to expose said something to high temperatures for enough time to kill harmful microorganisms